livingshade/ebpf-doc/docs/rcore.md

 ## Further work

 Currently, the symbol table is not supported, thus the kprobe attach target is hardcoded in `tracepoint.rs::resolve_symbol` as `sys_open`.
 You can try to support it by adding the symbol table utility.
-You can refer to zCore's implementation.
+You may refer to [zCore's repo](https://cubele.github.io/probe-docs/ebpf%E7%A7%BB%E6%A4%8D/zCore%E5%9F%BA%E7%A1%80%E8%AE%BE%E6%96%BD/) and [this blog](https://cubele.github.io/probe-docs/ebpf%E7%A7%BB%E6%A4%8D/zCore%E5%9F%BA%E7%A1%80%E8%AE%BE%E6%96%BD/)